Colorado Man Suspected of Killing Wife and Daughters Charged With Murder

 Chris Watts, the man who made a public plea for his missing family a day before he was arrested in suspicion in their deaths, is now being charged with the murders of his wife and two young daughters.
-Colorado prosecutors announced on Monday evening that Watts was charged with five counts of first degree murder.
+Colorado prosecutors announced on Monday evening that Watts was charged with five counts of first-degree murder.

 According to Reuters, Watts was also charged with one count of unlawful termination of a pregnancy and three counts of tampering with a deceased human body.
 Watts said that he was having an affair with a co-worker during the interrogation with police officers, and Watts also claimed that he killed his wife after finding out his wife killed his daughters.